mosets/docs/fields.md

  	Apartment|Condominium|Penthouse|Terrace House

 #### Prefix and Suffix text to display during field modification:
 This option allow you to display additional information about a field when user is adding or modifying a listing.
 Prefix text will appear before a custom field while suffix text will appear after a custom field.
+This is great when you want to provide instruction or more information about a field.

+You can use HTML elements in your prefix and suffix text.

 #### Prefix and Suffix text during display:
 The option is similar with Prefix and Suffix text to display during field modification with the exception that these only appears during output in front-end.
 This is useful when you're displaying values which has associated metrics such as kg, acres and the others.

+You can use HTML elements in your prefix and suffix text.

 #### Alias {#alias}
 When you enable SEF URLs in Joomla's Configuration, alias is used to create SEF URLs for taggable fields.
 Alias is also used as a human-friendly column name when you[ import CSV data to a custom field]({{version}}/importer#csv-existing-fields).